Birkenhead Bridge

 The Birkenhead Bridge is a bascule bridge in Adelaide, Australia that crosses the Port River.

 In February 1938, the Government of South Australia awarded a contract to Adelaide Construction to build a bridge across the Port River from Birkenhead to Port Adelaide, with Perry Engineering contracted to supply the steelwork.
 The bridge was opened on 14 December 1940 by Governor Malcolm Barclay-Harvey.
 It was one of only four bascule bridges in the world adapted for use by trolleybuses.

 In 2014, two of the four road lanes were converted into pedestrian and bike paths.
-In 2020, the timber road deck has been replaced with fibre reinforced polymer and the timber footpath with aluminium.
+In 2020, the timber road deck was replaced with fibre reinforced polymer and the timber footpath with aluminium.

 The bridge is listed on the South Australian Heritage Register.